sanja7s/SAR-raw-data-simulator/README.md

 SAR raw data acquistion simulator based on the book:

-DIGITAL SIGNAL PROCESSING TECHNIQUES AND APPLICATIONS IN RADAR IMAGE PROCESSING Bu-Chin Wang
+DIGITAL SIGNAL PROCESSING TECHNIQUES AND APPLICATIONS IN RADAR IMAGE PROCESSING by Bu-Chin Wang.

 *LFM-tests* gives formulas for creating LFM pulsed signal (symmetric and nonsymmetric) and its visualization.